freedomcondor/mns3.0/README.md

 	```
 	will do, but again, **check carefully**.

-	After removing old version argos installation, and before compiling our version, you may want to apply some patch for argos3 from folder `argos3-patch`, depends on what do you need.
-For most of our mns experiments, 4 patches are essential, which are the first 4 described below.
-The last two are optional, but it is highly recommended :
+	After removing old version of argos installation, and before compiling our version, you may want to apply some patches for argos3 from folder `argos3-patch`, depends on what do you need.
+For mns3.0 experiments, the patches that are directly under `argos-patch` are essential.
+Some patches in `backup` folder might also be useful for some debug purposes.

+	Below are descriptions for these patches. `(To be continued)`

 	* `AddATagOnTheDrone.patch` is for 3D drone experiments.
 It adds a tag on top of the drone.